17ofSeptember/ArduForge/THEME.md

-# ArduForge — Theme Migration

-> **How to run:** Save as `THEME.md` at the repo root alongside the uploaded `theme.css`.
-Fresh Claude Code session:
->
-> `Read THEME.md in full.
-Do not change any styling yet.
-Execute Phase 0 only — produce the color inventory and the token system — then stop.`

----

-## Context

 The codebase is being retheme to a new 5-color palette.
 The source file `theme.css` is a **starting point, not the final token set**.
 It contains real problems that must be fixed during migration, documented in Phase 1.
 Do not apply it verbatim.